-Just cutting out the sometimes pages-long descriptions of a dress that is purchased, folded, put into a backpack or trunk and never mentioned again would knock off at least two of the dozen books, and yanking out all the 'Nynaeve yanks her braid' character ticks would kill off at least one, possibly two more.
+- Just cutting out the sometimes pages-long descriptions of a dress that is purchased, folded, put into a backpack or trunk and never mentioned again would knock off at least two of the dozen books, and yanking out all the 'Nynaeve yanks her braid' character ticks would kill off at least one, possibly two more.

-- At the beginning of "A Crown of Swords" two main characters look at the prisoners taken in the battle at the end of the previous book and note that the various factions who joined forces for said battle don't really trust each other.
+- At the beginning of A Crown of Swords, two main characters look at the prisoners taken in the battle at the end of the previous book and note that the various factions who joined forces don't really trust each other.
 This takes fifty-one pages.

-1984 by George Orwell has the infamous "The Theory and Practice of Oligarchical Collectivism" book that Winston Smith reads.
+- Nineteen Eighty-Four by George Orwell has the infamous "The Theory and Practice of Oligarchical Collectivism" book that Winston Smith reads.
 Every word that he reads is written down in the book and takes up two whole chapters.
 It reveals the true totalitarian nature of the Party in Oceania, but it also brings the plot to a grinding halt.

-Harry Turtledove has to be the patron saint of this trope.
+- Harry Turtledove has to be the patron saint of this trope.
 His Timeline-191 series, in which the Confederacy won the Civil War, spans periods from around 20 years after the Civil War, then the timeline's version of World War I to the end of World War II.
 How bad is it?
 Three books for World War I, three for the inter-war period, and four books for World War II.
 Every 5 pages of something important happening is followed by around 30 of NOTHING HAPPENING.
 Each book is rather thick as well.

-Ruled Britannia suffers a lot from this in the middle stretch, where Shakespeare mostly rehashes the many, many ways in which his life is a lie that is apt to end horribly, and Lope de Vega mostly chases after women and ruminates on how he's really, truly in love with them all.
+- Ruled Britannia suffers a lot from this in the middle stretch, where Shakespeare mostly rehashes the many, many ways in which his life is a lie that is apt to end horribly, and Lope de Vega mostly chases after women and ruminates on how he's really, truly in love with them all.

-Jaroslav Hašek (best known for his novel, The Good Soldier Švejk) parodied this in a short story, featuring a writer who is paid by lines, so he writes dialogues like this:
+- Jaroslav Hašek (best known for his novel The Good Soldier Švejk) parodied this in a short story, featuring a writer who is paid by lines, so he writes dialogues like this: